CGPA Full Form - CGPA to Percentage Convert Formula

 Let us first look at some of the pros of the CGPA system:

-• CGPA system can take away unnecessary burden and stress off the student’s mind.
-As CGPA system doesn’t focus on real scores of the student, it automatically reduces the pressure off from students’ minds to outperform themselves.
+• The CGPA system can take away unnecessary burden and stress from the student’s mind.
+As the CGPA system doesn’t focus on the real scores of the student, it automatically reduces the pressure from students’ minds to outperform themselves.

-• CGPA system can give better idea to students of their strengths and weaker areas which require their focus more.
+• The CGPA system can give a better idea to students of their strengths and weaker areas, which require their focus more.

-• CGPA system can make the educators easily classify students into three categories - great, average and beneath average.
-This in turn can help them to reformulate their knowledge imparting strategies or teaching methods in order to benefit the weaker students according to their requirements.
+• The CGPA system can make the educators easily classify students into three categories - great, average and below average.
+This, in turn, can help them to reformulate their knowledge imparting strategies or teaching methods in order to benefit the weaker students according to their requirements.

 Important - Check the Complete List of Full Forms